menganha/tiled_map_editor/README.md

 ![Draw Map](https://user-images.githubusercontent.com/71729368/135165098-0afbf8e5-dd7d-4b34-b537-ff615b626f52.jpg)

-If you would like to erase any part of your tile map, select the eraser tool by clicking on it.
+If you would like to erase any part of your tile map, select the eraser tool by clicking on its icon.
 Then click on the tile that you would like to erase.
 Click and drag to erase multiple tiles.
 You are currently using the "eraser" tool.
-If you would like to switch back to the "draw" tool to add more tiles to your map, click a tile icon in the image box, or click the "draw tool icon.
+If you would like to switch back to the "draw" tool to add more tiles to your map, click a tile icon in the image box, or click the "draw" tool icon.

 ![Eraser Tool](https://user-images.githubusercontent.com/71729368/135165101-1e16dfc8-e10d-479d-900c-43f3aa5a7483.jpg)